Wills Attorney in Knoxville, Tennessee

 Even with a will in place, your estate will still have to go through the legal process of probate where your will is “proved” in court.
 During this process, your assets will be identified, inventoried, and in some cases their value will be professionally assessed.
 All your debts and past due taxes must also be addressed and your creditors must be notified and given enough time to request payment from your estate.
 After this has been done, your assets can then be distributed to your beneficiaries.
 This whole process can take several months to complete.
 However, if you’ve taken the time to lay out your wishes and name an executor you trust, this process will be much easier and will save your loved ones time and money since they’ll know exactly what you want.

 Difference Between a Will and a Trust

 A common alternative (or addition) to writing a will is a trust.
 The two documents are similar in that they both assign certain assets for beneficiaries, but they differ in how they do it.
-With a trust, you’ll transfer ownership of these assets into the name of a trustee while you’re still alive, but you’ll continue to have control over them during your lifetime.
+With a Revocable Living Trust, you’ll transfer ownership of these assets into the name of a trustee while you’re still alive, but you’ll continue to have control over them during your lifetime.
 In the trust, you’ll then name beneficiaries for these assets so that when you die, your trustee can transfer them directly to your heirs instead of first having to go through the process of probate.